IanFinlayson/exploring-cs/chapter10.md

 ```

 The scope of the `message` variable is only inside the hello function
-because that\'s where it was made.
+because that's where it was made.
 If we made `message` outside of the
 function, this would be OK:

 ``` {.python}